 For the sake of passing on the Australasian Wing Chun Kung Fu Organisation traditional teachings, this site reflects on 5 guiding combat theories.
-In reading these theories, it is important to understand that martial arts are dangerous and C.A.R.E.
-Pty Ltd, trading as Australasian Wing Chun Kung Fu Organisation warns against and accepts no liability, whether direct or indirect, for any loss, injury or damage a person suffers or inflicts because that person had directly or indirectly applied these stated or implied combat theories.
+In reading these theories, it is important to understand that martial arts are dangerous and (Progressive Martial Arts PTY LTD) trading as Australasian Wing Chun Kung Fu Organisation Pty Ltd, warns against and accepts no liability, whether direct or indirect, for any loss, injury or damage a person suffers or inflicts because that person had directly or indirectly applied these stated or implied combat theories.

 - Be First.

 Being first does not necessarily mean being the first to attack.
 It is more concerned with actually landing an attack before the attacker lands their attack.
 So if an attacker throws a punch we know there is an opening, being first means that we move to deflect and strike simultaneously before their attack lands.

 Our mindset is to be faster than our attacker.
 Not overly fast, just a fraction faster than our attacker so as not to expend unnecessary energy.
 We move according to our attacker’s speed and direction and nullify both.